-Our operational footprint is relatively small, however, we still take initiative to reduce our negative environmental impact in areas where we have the most control.
+Our operational footprint is relatively small; however, we still take initiative to reduce our negative environmental impact in areas where we have the most control.
 We maintain a paper-free culture that promotes reduced consumption of paper and ink.
-Our headquarters in Panama is LEED certified since 2013 and is built for optimal energy efficiency.
+Our headquarters in

+Panama is LEED certified since 2013 and is built for optimal energy efficiency.
 We practice recycling on-site, including e-waste which is collected, recycles, and properly disposed by a certified third party.
-The COVID-19 pandemic has also led reduced electricity consumption, reduced commuting, and consolidation of office space.